megamattzilla/iRules/LTM_timing/README.md

+## server-timings.tcl Notes
+Apply to virtual server to insert a HTTP response header server-timings when a debug HTTP request header is received.
+Note: TCL clock clicks -milliseconds can only measure in increments of 1ms, so timing events in sub-millisecond increments does not work.
+All sub-millisecond timing events are rounded to 1 millisecond.
+## LTM_event_timing.tcl Notes
 ### Timing of common iRule Events in milliseconds throughout the lifetime of a TCP session.

 ### Summary provided for noteable milestones.